 Skip to main content

-The research in Dr. Jun Yang’s laboratory is focused on the disease mechanisms and therapeutic treatments for retinal degenerative diseases using mouse models.
-Her research group investigates the biological functions of genes whose mutations are known to cause human retinal diseases.
+Dr. Yang’s laboratory research is focused on the disease mechanisms and therapeutic treatments for retinal degenerative diseases using mouse models.
+Her research group investigates the biological functions of genes whose mutations cause human retinal diseases.
 Using mouse models for these diseases, the group also studies how to treat these diseases by means of gene therapy.

 Dr. Yang’s team is also interested in the cell biology of photoreceptors, especially the cellular processes of intracellular trafficking and structural maintenance.
 The research led by Dr. Yang is attempting to understand more about retinal degenerative diseases, identify more candidate causative genes, and provide tactics to design various therapies.
 Dr. Yang’s laboratory uses a combination of experimental approaches including molecular biology, cell biology, and biochemistry.